michielotto/shopify-boilerplate/README.md

 First, install Shopify's [Themekit](https://shopify.github.io/themekit/).
 Once that is installed, you follow the next steps:

 ### Configure Store Theme
-First you need to hook up to a current them for local development.
+First you need to hook up to a current theme for local development.
 You can do so by running this:

 `theme configure --password=[your-api-password] --store=[your-store.myshopify.com] --themeid=[your-theme-id]`